OmarEl-mahdy/Ra3y/README.md

-II.
+***II.
 List of application Features

     1 - Request someone to take care of his/her pet

     2 - set duration for the keeper

     3 - set Availability by keeper

     4 - review keepers based on their hospitality

-    5 - access user location and orders possible users based on their proximity6 - user can state information about the pet 7 - user can negotiate price with the keeper
+    5 - access user location and orders possible users based on their proximity

+    6 - user can state information about the pet

+    7 - user can negotiate price with the keeper

     8 - keeper can send updates about the pet daily

     9- set emergency contacts